Outdatedcandy92/TDSB/README.md

      ```

 5. Follow the instructions in the terminal to open the app on an emulator or a physical device using the Expo Go app.

+## Looking for Contributions

+We welcome contributions from the community to help improve and enhance this app.
+Whether you have ideas for new features, bug fixes, or optimizations, we appreciate your input.
+Please feel free to submit pull requests or open issues on our GitHub repository to contribute to the project.